About Relay For Life of Penn State

 WHAT WE DO AT PENN STATE

-As of 2015, Relay For Life of Penn State has raised over $1 million for the American Cancer Society, and raised over $100,000 in Relay 2015 alone!
-Our event at Penn State is a 24-hour walk-a-thon to represent the fact that cancer never sleeps, so neither do we.
+As of 2019, Relay For Life of Penn State has raised over $1 million for the American Cancer Society, and raised over $70,000 in Relay 2019 alone!
+Our event at Penn State is a 12-hour walk-a-thon.
 We also host many awareness events in the HUB and fundraisers throughout the year leading up to Relay weekend in April.

 An incredible part of our organization is that anyone can get involved!
 Whether you are a Penn State student, faculty member, or a member of the local State College community, you are welcome to create a team and attend Penn State’s collegiate Relay.
-This year, we are excited to announce that our event will be held on April 9th and 10th on the HUB lawn.
+This year, we are excited to announce that our first ever virtual event will take place on April 25, 2020.
 Help us finish the fight by creating or joining a team today at www.psurelay.org.

 WHAT TO EXPECT AT OUR EVENT

-One of the most memorable moments during the 24-hours is the night-time Luminaria Ceremony, where the Luminaria bags line the track on and are illuminated with candles.
+One of the most memorable moments during the 12 hours is the night-time Luminaria Ceremony, where the Luminaria bags line the track on and are illuminated with candles.
 This ceremony is a time to remember those we have lost, those who are still fighting, and why we are all here.